TimMJN/Arduino-Morse-Gate-Generator/README.md

 - built-in clock divider
 - buffered 9v gate output

+#### Submodules
+This repository uses submodules to include libraries in the firmware.
+Please make sure, when cloning this repository, to also include the submodules in the [`src`](https://github.com/TimMJN/Arduino-Morse-Gate-Generator/tree/main/arduino_morse_gate_generator_firmware/src) directory.

 # Frequently Asked Questions
 #### Do you have PCBs / panels available?
 This is a project with a very low part count, most of the work happens inside the Arduino.
 Therefore, I will not be releasing a PCB layout; the module can easily be build on any protoboard/stripboard.
 Get creative!